GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 ## Add Firebase to your extension

-Take the following steps to configure Firebase to your extension:
+Take the following steps to configure Firebase in your extension:

 ### Get ESM Firebase files